Cities / Berlin / Berlin Metropolitan School

 Reviews

-- Online discussion of Berlin Metropolitan School splits sharply between satisfied parents and a series of reports about how the school is run.
+- Parents and ex-students are sharply divided between satisfied accounts and a series of reports about how the school is run.

 - Owners Holger and Silke Friedrich went to court to keep a financial table out of public view; Zeit Online reported that the administrative court sent the document to the newsroom anyway, which produced a long-running scandal that surfaced repeatedly.
 Holger Friedrich's confirmed Stasi-informant past was already public.

-- One r/berlin commenter said someone they knew taught at the school, raised a bullying issue with management, and had their teaching contract terminated 'on a pretext vague enough to allow the school to cover its ass legally.'
+- One parent reported that someone they knew taught at the school, raised a bullying issue with management, and had their teaching contract terminated 'on a pretext vague enough to allow the school to cover its ass legally.'
 Another ex-student said the school 'sucks' and that less wealthy children were treated as 'underprivileged.'

-- Glassdoor reviews from teachers describe an understaffed, overcrowded operation with low pay and many unpaid hours, alongside praise for the open-door leadership and professional development.
+- Teachers describe an understaffed, overcrowded operation with low pay and many unpaid hours, alongside praise for the open-door leadership and professional development.

-- Membership-only reviews on the International Schools Review site flag safety, undeveloped IT, EAL, special-needs and psychology departments, and an administration that has 'much potential' but 'lack of vision.'
+- Some parents flag safety, undeveloped IT, EAL, special-needs and psychology departments, and an administration that has 'much potential' but 'lack of vision.'

-- A 2025 r/berlin parent post explicitly asking for real-life feedback drew no public answers.
+- A 2025 public request for parent feedback drew no answers.

 Silke Friedrich